ollef/rope-utf16-splay/README.md

 # rope-utf16

-Finger trees of Text optimised for indexing by UTF-16 code points and row/column pairs.
+Thick strings optimised for indexing and updating using UTF-16 code points and row/column pairs.